ravenmoore-401-JS/ravenMaze/README.md

 #### Links and Atribution

-got helpers from a maze game toutorial that i followed
+Shout out to Jeremy Penning for a clutch rendering save!

-one generates a random number one builds random maze maps sized to device. and one to get a random point on the screen.
+The toutorial on this app that i followed and updated.

 links
 [article](https://heartbeat.fritz.ai/creating-an-accelerometer-powered-maze-game-in-react-native-9daedb5740b3)